kollective-networks/kltv.kombine/doc/api.md

 ##### P:Kltv.Kombine.KombineScript.Scriptfile
  The script filename to be executed

+##### P:Kltv.Kombine.KombineScript.ActionParameters
+ Action parameters to be attached in action execution

 ##### P:Kltv.Kombine.KombineScript.ScriptPath
  The script path.
 Used to resolve #load directives in the script among others

 ##### P:Kltv.Kombine.KombineScript.DebugBuild
  If we should execute a debug build

+##### P:Kltv.Kombine.KombineScript.WasRebuilt
+ Signals if the script was rebuilt (due to script changed or by version, not forced)

+##### P:Kltv.Kombine.KombineScript.ParentWasRebuilt
+ Signals if the parent script was rebuilt (due to script changed or by version, not forced)

 ##### P:Kltv.Kombine.KombineScript.Usings
  Automatic usings for the script to be included